georgematheos/vs-app-backend/api.md

 Returns a list of the approved visitors of a user specified by `:listOwnerUsername` in the URL.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
-This JWT must be valid for the user specified by `:listOwnerUsername` in the URL.
+This JWT must be valid for any of the following people:
+* The user specified by `:listOwnerUsername`.
+* A dean.
+* A faculty member affiliated with the same dormitory as the user specified by `:listOwnerUsername`.
+Also note that the user specified by `:listOwnerUsername` must be a boarding student.

 ##### Feathers command:
 ```javascript